evilusean/Khan/Algebra/Algebra 2/GM-Algebra2-Notes.md

 - 2 Ways to Solve/Graph :
 	1) Test Point : (0,0) if the inequality holds true, shade everything in that region, if false, shade everything on the other side of the line : 2x + y < 3 : 0x + 0y < 3 : 0 < 3 : True : Shade everything on the side of the line with the test point, that is the solution region
 	2) Solving for 'Y' : **Point Slope Form** : y < -2x + 3 : if you have a '<' 'less than' symbol, shade below the line, a '>' 'greater than' symbol, shade above (faster than using a testpoint)
+	 - Note : You can use the test point in either the **Standard Form** or **Point Slope Form** and if the test point is true, it's within the solution region, false is outside.
+- Special Case (Horizontal Line) : Y > 1 : Since x will always be zero, you get a horizontal line
+- Special Case (Vertical Line) : X $\ge$ -3 : since y will always be zero, you get a vertical line
 ### Solving Linear Inequality: $5x - 3y \ge 15$

 **Goal:** Isolate $y$ to convert the inequality into a graphable form ($y \le mx + b$ or $y \ge mx + b$).